Pivigo/git-practice/README.md

 Welcome!
 This is a repository you can safely make commits to and play around with to learn how to use git and github

 Small change to readme file!

+A small change on my machine (not github)